barryclark/jekyll-now/README.md

 ## Getting Started

-If you're completely new to Jekyll, I recommend checking out the documentation at <http://jekyllrb.com>.
+If you're completely new to Jekyll, I recommend checking out the documentation at <http://jekyllrb.com> or there's a tutorial by [Smashing Magazine](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/).

 ### Installing Jekyll